ashwoods-spark/example_non_compliance_repo/README.md

 # AU Benefits Legacy Demo

-A demonstration Australian government benefits platform implementing an excerpt of the Social Security Act 1991 (SSA1991).
-This repository showcases a realistic legacy system with a microservices architecture, including eligibility checking, benefit calculations, compliance scanning, and a modern React frontend.
+A demonstration Australian defence compensation claims platform implementing an excerpt of the Safety, Rehabilitation and Compensation (Defence-related Claims) Act 1988 (DEFGLIS).
+This repository showcases a realistic legacy system with a microservices architecture, including eligibility checking, compensation calculations, compliance scanning, and a modern React frontend.

 ## 🏗️ Architecture